Gunman kills three in Dutch tram, police hunt for Turkish man

-UTRECHT, Netherlands (Reuters) - A gunman shot dead three people and wounded nine on a tram in the Dutch city of Utrecht on Monday and police said they were hunting for a 37-year-old Turkish man after an apparent terrorist attack.
+UTRECHT, Netherlands (Reuters) - A gunman shot dead three people and wounded five on a tram in the Dutch city of Utrecht on Monday and police said they were hunting for a 37-year-old Turkish man after an apparent terrorist attack.

 Dutch authorities raised the terrorism threat in Utrecht province to its highest level, schools were told to shut their doors and paramilitary police increased security at airports and other vital infrastructure and also at mosques.

+However, Turkey’s state-run Anadolu news agency, quoting relatives of the gunman, said he had fired at a relative on the tram for “family reasons” and had then shot at others who tried to help her.

-Prime Minister Mark Rutte convened crisis talks, saying he was deeply concerned about the incident, which came three days after a lone gunman killed 50 people in mass shootings at two mosques in the city of Christchurch, New Zealand.
+Dutch Prime Minister Mark Rutte convened crisis talks, saying he was deeply concerned about the incident, which came three days after a lone gunman killed 50 people in mass shootings at two mosques in the city of Christchurch, New Zealand.

 “Our country has today been shocked by an attack in Utrecht...
-A terrorist motive cannot be excluded,” Rutte said in a statement to the media.
+A terrorist motive cannot be excluded,” Rutte said in a statement.

 “The first reports have led to disbelief and disgust.
 Innocent people have been struck by violence...
 We are now doing everything we can to find the perpetrator or perpetrators as soon as possible.
 That is now our complete focus.”

-The mayor of Utrecht, Jan van Zanen, said three people had been killed and nine injured, three of them seriously, in the tram incident.
+The mayor of Utrecht, Jan van Zanen, said three people had been killed and nine injured, three of them seriously.
+Later the number of injured was lowered to five.

 Dutch police identified the suspect as Turkish-born Gokmen Tanis.
 They issued an image of Tanis and warned the public not to approach him.
 They gave no further details.